Academic Policies & Procedures

 3. If progress has not been satisfactory the student will be placed in unsatisfactory standing.
 A student may also be placed in unsatisfactory standing if the student receives more than two LP’s or more than one NC, and may be suspended or permanently dismissed from the program by the Graduate Program Committee.
 A student in unsatisfactory standing is not eligible for fellowships, teaching or research assistantships or federal loans.

-3. If, after being removed from probation, a student receives a grade of LP or lower, the Graduate Program Committee, in consultation with the program directors for MEM and MEng students, the student’s advisor for MS students or the student’s Special Advisory Committee for PhD students, will review the student’s progress and will place him/her either on probation or in unsatisfactory standing.
+3. If, after being removed from probation, a student receives a grade of LP or lower, the Graduate Program Committee, in consultation with the program directors for MEM and MEng students, the student’s advisor for MS students or the student’s Special Advisory Committee for PhD students, will review the student’s progress and will place the student either on probation or in unsatisfactory standing.

 4. A student in unsatisfactory standing will be reviewed at the end of each term by the Graduate Program Committee, in consultation with the program directors for the MEM and MEng students, the student’s advisor for MS students or the student’s Special Advisory Committee for PhD students.
 The Committee may either place the student in satisfactory standing (with or without probation), continue the unsatisfactory standing or recommend to the Director that the student be separated.